scyclow/flashbot/README.md

 # 1st Goerli test
-We have send 2 NFTs from Compromised walled to Safe wallet using 3rd wallet - funging wallet.
+We have send 2 NFTs from Compromised walled to Safe wallet using 3rd wallet - funding wallet.
 All transactions are submitted in the same block.

 ## Before test
 Compromised wallet - please note balance is 0 before test